Powered by Smartsupp

 WooCommerce Downloads During Import

 During import, WooCommerce downloads each image from the URL and adds it to your WordPress Media Library.
-The first URL becomes the featured image, remaining URLs become gallery images.
+The first URL becomes the featured image.

 ✅ First URL = Featured image